harrinp/Command-line-guide/README.md

 ```
 gcc helloWorld.c -o hello -lncurses
 ```
-And run!
+And run with `./hello`!

 ![Not super exciting](images/hello3.png)

 Fantastic, but thats not interesting.
 Lets spice it up.
-I'm going to now use mvprintw(), its the same as printw but you need to give it two coordinates, y and x, as the first two parameters.
+I'm going to now use mvprintw(), its the same as printw but you need to give it two coordinates, y then x, as the first two parameters.
 ```
 int main() {
     initscr();